hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter2/Questions.md

 baz(); // call site for?
 ```

-8. Rules for determining **this**?
+8. ### Rules for determining `this`?
+    1. Default Binding
+    2. Implicit Binding
+    3. Explicit Binding
+    4. new Binding
-9. When Default binding will apply?
+9. ### When Default binding will apply?
+    standalone function invocation.
+Think of this this rule as the default catch-all rule when none of the other rules apply.
-10. Consider this code;
+10. ### Consider this code;

 ```javascript
 function foo() {